 If you've ever wondered how the real value of a certain amount of money changes over the years, this buying power calculator will surely give you some practical insight.
 In other words, this buying power calculator (or purchasing power calculator) shows you how much your dollar is worth in different years.

-If you read further, you can get familiar with the purchasing power definition.
+You can get familiar with the purchasing power definition if you read further.
 You can also learn about why changes in the real value of your money are important in economics.

 💡 If you find this tool useful, make sure to give the time value of money calculator a try, too!

 How time affects the buying power of the money

 Dollars from different years don't represent an accurate comparison of their real value.
 Practically, it means that you can't buy the same amount of goods and services with the same amount of dollars in different years.
 For comparing the value of dollars in particular years, the older figure should be adjusted by a price index.

 What is purchasing power – the purchasing power definition

 Purchasing power corresponds to the value of a currency expressed in terms of the amount of goods or services that one unit of money can buy.
 Purchasing power is strongly linked to inflation, one of the most important macroeconomic indicators.
 Check out our inflation calculator to learn more.

 How the buying power calculator works?